Ashok-0003/repo-3/Appendix/Data-&-AI/Data-Governance-Blueprints/Blueprint-2.md

 _Notes :_
 _- Mandatory parameters : **file_name_purview, file_to_check, sector**_

-Line to be modified to integrate another sector (zone to be mounted):
+Line to be modified to integrate another sector (zone has to be mounted beforehand):
 `folder = "/mnt/landingzone/purviewhealthcare/KPI/"`

 ## SQL :